dbos-inc/dbos-docs/docs/cloud-tutorials/account-management.md

 Credentials automatically expire after 24 hours, at which point you must log in again.

 :::info
-You can also create a DBOS Cloud account online from our [main webpage](https://www.dbos.dev)
+You can also create a DBOS Cloud account from our [main webpage](https://www.dbos.dev)
 :::

 ### Authenticating from the Command Line